ernestnyavowoyi/rest-countries-api-with-color-theme-switcher-3/README.md

 # Rest Countries API with Color Theme Switcher

-This project is available online [here on netlify](https://fastidious-conkies-1012e8.netlify.app/) and it is a project work I received worked during my studies.
+This project is available online [here on netlify](https://fastidious-conkies-1012e8.netlify.app/) and it is a project work I received worked during my studies at AmaliTech's Graduate Trainee Program.

 ## Challenges and solution